lgautier/mashing-pumpkins/doc/index.rst

        20853697 records in 1m20s (9.43 MB/s)

-(*: ASUS ultrabook, dual-core with hyperthreading, running Linux - adding more cores to the task on more powerful hardware should make it faster)
+1. ASUS ultrabook, dual-core with hyperthreading, running Linux - adding more cores to the task on more powerful hardware should make it faster

 Installation